IgniteUI/igniteui-docfx/en/components/select.md

 <button data-localize="stackblitz" disabled class="stackblitz-btn" data-iframe-id="select-input-directives-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>

 > [!NOTE]
-If no specific `placeholder` is specified for the `igxSelect` component and there is no selection made, the `igxLabel` will transition and appear where you would expect the placeholder to be.
+If no `placeholder` is specified for the `igxSelect` component and there is no selection made, the `igxLabel` will transition and appear where you would expect the placeholder to be.

 > [!NOTE]
 Currently due to a limitation [`igx-hint`]({environment:angularApiUrl}/classes/igxhintdirective.html) directive can not be used in `igxSelect` component.